googleapis/google-http-java-client/docs/json.md

 ### Key annotation

-Use the [`@Key`](https://googleapis.dev/java/google-http-client/latest/index.html?com/google/api/client/util/Key.html) annotation to indicate fields that need to be parsed from or serialized to JSON.
+Use the [`@Key`][key-annotation] annotation to indicate fields that need to be parsed from or serialized to JSON.
 By default, the `@Key` annotation uses the Java field name as the JSON key.
 To override this, specify the value of the `@Key` annotation.

 Fields that don't have the `@Key` annotation are considered internal data and are not parsed from or serialized to JSON.

 ### Visibility

 Visibility of the fields does not matter, nor does the existence of the getter or setter methods.
 So for example, the following alternative representation for `PlusOners` would work in the example given above:

 ```java
 /** People who +1'd an activity. */